cgbarros/personal-website/content/en/posts/auto-egg-boiler.md

  ## The "smart" relay

 I went with a model [like this one](https://amzn.to/3Uafdkz) (mine is a bit different because I bought here in Brazil, but should be very similar).
-It's very intuitive to wire it: the plug wires go to the "input" side and the boiler wires go to the "output" side. test test test.
+It's very intuitive to wire it: the plug wires go to the "input" side and the boiler wires go to the "output" side.

 ![Wiring 1](/en/posts/auto-egg-boiler/wiring1.webp "This is how the wires go")

 ![Wiring 2](/en/posts/auto-egg-boiler/wiring2.webp "Wires already screwed")

 ![Wiring 3](/en/posts/auto-egg-boiler/wiring3.webp "Relay ready with wire cover screwed")